Zihang97/Visual-Question-Answering/Sprint5/Readme.md

   <img src="picture/image9.png" height=400/>
 </p>

  We colllected over one thousand images from internet and labeled all of them.
-And atter saving them, a json file corresponding to the changed picture will be generated.
+And after saving them, a json file corresponding to the changed picture will be generated.

  <p align="left">
   <img src="picture/image4.png" height=500/>